OverHash/2hex-starboard/README.md

 `reaction` - What reaction is given to all submissions<br>
 `reactionsNeeded` - The amount of reactions needed for a post to go from community board --> starboard<br>

+# Enviromental Variables
+`BOT_TOKEN` = bot token
+`PREFIX` = the prefix for all the bot commands `COMMUNITYGUILDID` = The community guild ID for submissions `STARBOARDGUILDID` = The starboard guild ID `COMMUNITYSUBMISSIONCHANNELID` = The community submission channel ID `REACTION` = The reaction when messages are posted `REACTIONSNEEDED` = The amount of reactions for a starboard post to be created

+**NOTE: ENVIROMENTAL VARIABLES OVERRIDE CONFIG FILES**

 ## Usage
 ```js